You can visit Ningaloo Reef all year round, but some months are better than others. This entirely depends on what you want to see on your visit.

 The landscape of the North West Cape explodes into colour thanks to the wildflowers, which blossom between July to October.

-You’ll see fields of these flowers along the Ningaloo Reef, all the way to Coral Bay.
+You’ll see fields of rare wildflowers from the Ningaloo Reef coast all the way to Coral Bay and beyond.
 But the best views are arguably from Charles Knife Gorge and Shothole Canyon, in the Cape Range National Park.

 3) The temperature is ideal for water and outdoor activities.

-During the winter, the daytime temperature is around 25ºC, while the nighttime temperature’s around 15ºC.
+During the winter, the daytime temperature is around 25ºC, while the nighttime temperature is around 15ºC.

-These temperatures equal sunny days with cool winds.
+These temperatures bring sunny days with cool winds.
 It’s the best time to go beachside camping and even hiking.

 When is the best time to see turtles in the Ningaloo Reef?